School transport subsidy

 Travel distance and costs

-- You attend a folk high school and you are completing upper secondary school studies or a basic vocational qualification or a part of such qualification
+- you attend a folk high school and you are completing upper secondary school studies or a basic vocational qualification or a part of such qualification

-- You attend a course of education preparing you for general upper secondary education and intended for students with immigrant backgrounds.
+- you attend a course of study preparing you for vocational education (VALMA)

-- You attend a course of education preparing you for employment or for independent living.
+- you attend a course of education preparing you for employment or for independent living (TELMA)

 No eligibility in certain situations